IMMERSIVE TECHNOLOGIES OVERVIEW

 Augmented Reality (AR) Experiments - courtesy Google

-Mixed Reality (MR) Applications - courtesy Microsoft
+Mixed Reality (MR) Experiences - courtesy Microsoft

 Virtual Reality (VR) Experiences - courtesy Valve